The first thing we’ll study is the building blocks of code.

-As the time goes, the program becomes more and more complex.
+As time goes on, the program becomes more and more complex.
 It becomes necessary to add comments which describe what happens and why.

 Comments can be put into any place of the script.
 They don’t affect the execution, because the engine simply ignores them.

 One-line comments start with the two forward slash characters

 The rest of the line is a comment.
 It may occupy a full line of its own or follow a statement.

 Multiline comments start with a forward slash and an asterisk

 The content of comments is ignored, so if we put code inside

 /* … */, it won’t execute.

 Sometimes it comes in handy to temporarily disable a part of code:

 In most editors a line of code can be commented out by Ctrl+/ hotkey for a single-line comment and something like Ctrl+Shift+/ – for multiline comments (select a piece of code and press the hotkey).
 For Mac try Cmd instead of Ctrl.

 Please, don’t hesitate to comment your code.

 Comments increase the overall code footprint, but that’s not a problem at all.
 There are many tools which minify the code before publishing to the production server.
 They remove comments, so they don’t appear in the working scripts.
 Therefore comments do not have any negative effects on production at all.

 Further in the tutorial, there will be a chapter Coding style that also explains how to write better comments.